chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 * Notes and warnings
 * Images

-And you should never use:
+Never use:

-* Section headers (the header is defined in the maps)
+* Section headers (the headers in a slide deck are defined in the maps, not as headers, but as slide titles)

-Use the following carefully:
+Use carefully:

 * List tables (you may need to hand-code a table in a slide, if a table is truly required)
-* Includes and inline replacements (make sure they fit, that they are what you want, and that they render what you wanted)
+* Includes and inline replacements (make sure they fit, that they are what you want, and that they render what you want)
 * TOC trees (you just need to make sure any non-index.rst topic is listed under the toctree directive)

 .. warning:: There are lots of other directives in Sphinx.
 It's just that chef-docs isn't using most of them.
 Everything chef-docs is using is defined in this style guide.
+If it's not here, it may not be supported.
 There are also revealjs-specific directives.
 See the release notes: https://github.com/tell-k/sphinxjp.themes.revealjs.
 We can try them as needed to see how they do.
+Most of those have yet to be tried out.

 Single Column Maps
 +++++++++++++++++++++++++++++++++++++++++++++++++++++